-11 RPA is short for robotic processing automation and represents efforts to streamline and automatize office work by means of artificial intelligence and other technologies.
+&lt;sup>3 RPA is short for robotic processing automation and represents efforts to streamline and automatize office work by means of artificial intelligence and other technologies.
 It is realized by software robotics that operates software and other programs like humans.
 It is also called "digital labor" and "virtual knowledge worker."

-(iv) From ex post facto audit to real-time audit
+iv.
+From ex post facto audit to real-time audit